sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-transactions/default-transaction-process-options/index.md

 ### 1. Purchasing a product as a buyer

-Sharetribe Flex marketplaces can be used as product marketplaces as well.
+The New Sharetribe marketplaces can be used as product marketplaces as well.
 It is possible to make purchases of different types and quantities, such as an order of one or more t-shirts, or digital files.
 In the example below, which is a bike selling marketplace, we assume